nop33/si/src/content/blog/an-overview-of-fields-to-improve-decisions-in-policy-and-practice/index.md

   - Resources
 isEventFeaturedOnHomepage: false
 ---
-*Developed by Vicky Clayton, Laura Green, Ian David Moss (May 2021) of the Effective Institutions Project with adaptations from Maxime Stauffer and Konrad Seifert.*
+*This overview was initially developed by the Effective Institutions Project in May 2021 and has been lightly adapted by Maxime Stauffer and Konrad Seifert.*

 At SI, we support international policy actors in dealing with uncertainty, complexity, time-pressure and extreme risks.
 Below is a compilation of fields and resources we draw from and that might be valuable for others.